LeidyGil/leidygil.github.io/SQL_English.md

 ```
 Exercise
 Given a table of numbers and a table of suits.
-Generate a query that shows all numbers along with all possible suits, simulating a deck of cards ordered by numbers FROM lowest to highest and suits in alphabetical order.
+Generate a query that shows all numbers along with all possible suits, simulating a deck of cards ordered by numbers from lowest to highest and suits in alphabetical order.
 The columns of the resulting table should be called 'numero' and 'pinta'.
 ```sql
 SELECT *